DIY NAS Build Guide for Self-Hosting

 • Dust filters

 Limitations: Only ITX motherboards.
+Goes in and out of stock at US retailers — check Newegg and Amazon.
 The included PSU is adequate but not modular-premium.
 Limited airflow if all 8 bays are populated with 7200 RPM drives — consider replacing the stock fans.

 • 6x 3.5” drive bays (not hot-swap)